-BIRCH LAKE 2019 Activities and Results Progress in 2020 Plans and Goals for 2021 Support BLID in fish and vegetation surveys Education and Outreach: Engage partners on additional street sweeping and chloride management Capital Projects and Programs: Assess potential for stormwater management project at 4th & Otter Lk Rd Support stormwater management activities during redevelopment Landscape Grant Projects completed
+BIRCH LAKE 2019 Activities and Results Progress in 2020 Plans and Goals for 2021 Support stormwater management activities during redevelopment Landscape Grant Projects completed

 Element i.
 Monitoring

 The monitoring & evaluation component to track progress and evaluate the effectiveness of the implementation efforts over time, measured against the criteria established under item (h) immediately above.